osu-tournament-rating/otr-docs/Writerside/topics/Tournament-Approval.md

 Additionally, keep the following in mind for tiered tournaments or tournaments that feature multiple divisions:

 > Carefully check how the tournament defines the word "tier".
-The o!TR team considers "tiered" tournaments to be **tournaments where multiple separate rank ranges are participating within the same bracket** (usually on the same team).
+The o!TR team considers "tiered" tournaments to be **tournaments where multiple rank ranges are participating within the same bracket** (usually on the same team).
 In cases where multiple brackets are used, we use the term **division**.
 >
 {style="warning"}